jpedro/jpedro.github.io/.posts/coding.md

 If you persevere long enough you will inevitably arrive at a hairy mess you created and you will need to fix your own entangled code.

+Arriving at this pain is critical to appreciate why design patterns exist and what practical value they offer.

 I met smart, knowledgeable people working in operations but when I read their code I got a gut reaction to it.
 It was unmanageable.
 Unreusable.
 Maybe it's how their messy brains work.